CodeWithAnji/login_automation_test/README.md

-# 🧪 Selenium Pytest Automation Framework
+# 🧪 Selenium Pytest Login Automation Framework

 This project is an automated testing framework built using:
 - Python